Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The Emerald pothos is a beautiful, variegated plant with leaves that are shades of light and dark green.

-This pothos is often times confused with global green as they both have green on green variegation.
+This pothos is often confused with global green as they both have green on green variegation.
 The difference is the emerald pothos have darker green towards the center of the leaves and lighter green on the outside of the leaves, the opposite of the global green.

 The emerald pothos is another fast grower and can tolerate a variety of light levels, though it prefers bright indirect light.